bfcxfm/BBT-Merch/README.md

 # Bubble Tea Merchandise Ecommerce System

-A full-stack MERN (MongoDB, Express, React, Node.js) ecommerce platform for bubble tea merchandise, featuring a user-friendly shopping experience and an admin portal for order management.
+A full-stack MERN (MongoDB, Express, React, Node.js) ecommerce platform for bubble tea merchandise, featuring a user-friendly shopping experience and an admin portal for order and cost management.

 ## Live Website